Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/README.md

-# Project Template
+# Project to miniaturise Smile by Ideabatic
-Fork this for a basic structure for each project